-If you’re moving home, you could be in for a whole lot of stress.
-Some studies suggest it can be one of the most challenging life events – more stressful than getting divorced or starting a new job.
+While moving home is incredibly exciting - your first home, moving in with a loved one or simply upsizing - it can also be a stressful time.
+Studies suggest it can be one of the most challenging life events – more stressful than getting divorced or starting a new job.

-5. Do I need a new home insurance policy?
-Your insurer may be able to transfer your existing policy to a new home, but there may be differences depending on the situation.
-Much depends on the location.
-For example, if the area you move to has a higher crime rate, it could impact your premiums.
-Equally, if you’re moving to an area prone to flooding you may need to take out a special policy or confirm your policy has flood cover in place, like Admiral’s Home Insurance.
+Your insurer may be able to transfer your existing policy to a new home but there's no guarantee your price will be the same.
+There's so many different things that affect your home insurance price including the address, crime rate and things like flooding.
+If you’re moving to an area prone to flooding you may need to take out a Flood Insurance.
 Speak to your existing insurer before you move to make sure all the details are in place.
-If you plan to do renovation work, make sure you let your insurer know as not doing so could void your policy.
+If you plan to do renovation work, make sure you let your insurer know beforehand.

-7. How can I get the best deal?
 There are many ways to make sure you get a good deal.
 Have a look at several quotes, or take on a higher excess.
 This could reduce your premiums, but could leave you vulnerable if you do have to make a claim.
-Getting a quote only takes a few minutes.
-Make sure you get an accurate valuation of your property.
-Undervaluing could leave you out of pocket when the time comes to make a claim.
+With Admiral InstaQuote, you'll get a price for your home insurance after answering just four questions.